dmarsal90/dmarsal90/README.md

 - 👯 I’m looking to collaborate on **laravel community**

-- 💬 Ask me about anything, I am happy to help
+- 💬 Ask me about anything, I am happy to help.

 - 📫 How to reach me: